neuronsimulator/nrn/visualization/graph.rst

         is capable of simultaneously plotting multiple lines.

         .. code-block::
-            none
+            python

-            objref g	//Creates an object reference "g" which will
+        	#Creates an object reference "g" which will
-            		//point to the graph object.
+            		#point to the graph object.
-            g = new Graph()		//Assigns "g" the role of pointing to a Graph
+            g = h.Graph()		#Assigns "g" the role of pointing to a Graph
-            			//created from the Graph class, and produces
+            			#created from the Graph class, and produces
-            			//a graph window with x and y axes on the
+            			#a graph window with x and y axes on the
-            			//screen.
+            			#screen.
-            g.beginline()		//Tells the interpreter that commands to create a line for
+            g.beginline()		#Tells the interpreter that commands to create a line for
-            			//specific functions will follow.
+            			#specific functions will follow.
+            x = 0
-            for(x=0; x<=10; x=x+0.1){	//States that x values to be plotted
+            while (x<=10): #//States that x values to be plotted
-            				//will go from 0 to 10 in increments
+            				#//will go from 0 to 10 in increments
-            				//of 0.1.
+            				#//of 0.1.
             	g.line(x, sin(x))	//States that the y values on the line
-            				//will be the sin of the x values.
+            				#will be the sin of the x values.
-            }
+                x=x+0.1
-            g.flush()	//Actually draws the plot on the graph in the window.
+            g.flush()	#Actually draws the plot on the graph in the window.